zype/zype.github.io/api_docs/video_favorites.md

 ## Overview
 The Video Favorites API is used to query, create, and delete Video Favorites for [authenticated Consumers](http://dev.zype.com/api_docs/oauth).

+A Video Favorite is a collection of videos designated by a Consumer as "favorites".
+Much like bookmarking a web page, Video Favorites allow a Consumer to add and remove bookmarks for videos within an app for easy access at a later time.

+A Consumer's Video Favorites are stored in the Zype platform and are accessible from any endpoint the functionality has been implemented on.
+Video Favorites functionality can currently be found in the following Zype SDKs: iOS, Android, Roku, Amazon Fire TV, and Apple TV (local, on-device support only).

+Developers may implement Video Favorites on their endpoint of choice if they wish to allow Consumers to bookmark videos for easy access across all app endpoints.

 * [List Video Favorite Objects](#list-video-favorite-objects)
 * [Create a Video Favorite Object](#create-a-video-favorite-object)
 * [Delete a Video Favorite Object](#delete-a-video-favorite-object)